 Spousal support used to be called alimony, and in some parts of the United States, it still is.
 There are two types of maintenance, temporary and durational.
 Temporary maintenance is ordered by the court from the time a court action is filed and a party requests temporary maintenance until the divorce decree is issued.
 Durational maintenance is ordered after the divorce decree is issued and is for a specific amount of time.

 The amount of temporary maintenance ordered is determined by Domestic Relations Law (DOM) § 236(B).
 It is a calculation based on the income of the parties, who have child custody, and the legal child and maintenance support obligations of the parties.
 Generally, the party with the greater income will pay temporary and durational maintenance.
 The fault of the parties is not a factor in determining support.
 The maintenance calculation is a rather complicated formula.
 So much so that to assist parties and lawyers in divorce actions, the New York State Unified Court system provides a variety of tools online, including a calculator to help parties and lawyers determine the actual maintenance calculation.
 Use the following link for more detail on how to calculate spousal maintenance.

 Durational maintenance is determined in the same manner as temporary maintenance.
 The amount of time that durational maintenance is ordered to be paid is determined by the number of years the parties were married.
 The statute only provides guidelines to judges on how long they should order durational maintenance to be paid.
 The longer the term of the marriage was, the longer the term of durational maintenance order.
 Again, fault is not considered in determining spousal support.

 Maintenance is generally meant to be a short-term obligation.
 It always terminates upon the obligor’s death.
 It usually terminates upon the recipient’s remarriage unless a separation agreement states otherwise.
-Recipient’s cohabitation with someone else may terminate the obligation.
+The recipient’s cohabitation with someone else may terminate the obligation.